Market CommentaryInvestment Insights

 • If your manager advertises as active, how are they active?
 Do they make large shifts in asset-allocation over time?
 Or do they have a bottom-up focus?
 If the latter, how focused are their portfolios?
 Can their favourite positions plausibly make a difference to the portfolio’s performance?
 If the former, how big are the shifts?
 Will they move the needle?

 The answers to these questions should get you one step closer to a well-informed decision.
-My own opinion?

 The views and opinions expressed are the views of Waverton Investment Management Limited and are subject to change based on market and other conditions.